LUIVITON: Learned Universal Interoperable VIrtual Try-ON: Method

-In the Clothing Fitting stage (\cref{fig:overview} (c)), body shape and pose are iteratively adjusted to transfer clothing from the source SMPL model onto the target SMPL+D model, dressing the input humanoid body.
+In the Clothing Fitting stage (\cref{fig:overview}(c)), our goal is to drape the registered garment onto the input humanoid body while preserving its original geometry and design details.
+Specifically, we transfer the clothing from the fitted source body (SMPL) inside the garment to the target body representation (SMPL+D) by driving a cloth simulator with a smooth, physically plausible transition between the two bodies.